alibabacloud-howto/opensource_with_apsaradb/apache-superset/README.md

 ![image.png](https://github.com/alibabacloud-howto/opensource_with_apsaradb/raw/main/apache-superset/images/tf_done.png)

 Please log on to ECS and visit the Superset credential file to get the initial administrator username and password.
+By default, the password is ``N1cetest``, which is preset in the terraform provision script in Step 1.
+If you've already changed it, please update accordingly.

 ```bash
 ssh root@<ECS_EIP>